PUQ-sp-z-o-o/PUQVPNCP/README.md

 - Generating QR Codes for Configuration of WireGuard Clients
 - One-time links for transferring WireGuard and IKEv2 client configuration data
 - Server firewall management
+- Supports IPv4 public IP for clients
 - DNS caching server management for WireGuard clients
 - Port forwarding from the real IP of the server to the internal ip of the VPN clients
 - Logging traffic passing through the server and sending logs to a remote syslog or InfluxDB server
 - Creating and Restoring Panel Configuration Backups
-- A full-fledged ability to remotely control the panel via API-
+- A full-fledged ability to remotely control the panel via API

 ### **Limitations in the free version:**